Hive13/HiveWeb-scratch/README.md

 * should we assign 1 or 2 people to review PRs before merging?
 Recurring meeting time instead?
 * What HTTP framework/server for the backend?
 Flask?
 (And what about for HTTPS/SSL for both device access and frontend access?)
 * What do we want on the frontend?
 Django?
+* Consider some sort of multi-master Postgres database replication (one on prem for IoT devices, one in Azure for redundancy and speed)
 * We might focus some bootstrapping along these lines (even if the design still has to change):
   - Enough of functioning DB layer & API in order to handle access